Tie the knot in Spain

 Another unique Spanish wedding tradition is the cutting of the groom’s tie.
 This is done by the closest friends of the groom who then sell the pieces to the guests who would give money for the newlyweds in exchange for the tie.
 Obviously, there’s nothing so special about the groom’s tie.
 It’s not the expensive material that they are paying for.
 They do this to bless the couple with monetary gifts.

 Be warned!
 Weddings in Spain go on LATE, probably because the Spanish laws allow their citizens to enjoy a 15-day paid leave from work after getting married.
 That’s why 2 days for the wedding does not hurt that much.
 If in the US guests start to say goodbye after a few rounds of drinks, in Spain, drinks start to overflow at 4am.
-Thanks to cities like Barcelona and Madrid with their unbeatable nightlife, there are some amazing places for those who wish to celebrate ‘til break of dawn!
+Thanks to cities like Barcelona and Madrid, and the Balearic Islands with their unbeatable nightlife, there are some amazing places for those who wish to celebrate ‘til break of dawn!

 Unlike in American and Asian weddings, the cakes at Spanish weddings are not so grand and huge.
 They are usually single-tier cakes with a minimalist design.
 The game changer however, is the cake slicing ceremony where the couple uses a long traditional sword called the espada to cut the cake.
 The use of sword is believed to be a Roman tradition that the Spanish natives still observe.
 Why not include this in your reception program when you get married in Spain?